Questions About the Psychology Major and Minor

 Questions About Instructors and Contacting Them

-A: See the Executive or Administrative Secretary in Psychology's main office in 2007 Percival Stern Hall between the hours of 8:30am – 4:30pm, Monday through Friday.
+A: See the Office Manager or Administrative Secretary in Psychology's main office in 2007 Percival Stern Hall between the hours of 8:30am – 4:30pm, Monday through Friday.
 One of them will assign a faculty member in the department to serve as your major adviser.

 A: Requirements may be found on our undergraduate studies websites.

 A: A minor in Psychology requires a minimum of 16 credit hours, comprising a 100-level introductory course (100, 101, 102), 309 (univariate statistics), and 3 additional three credit courses at or above the 300-level.